flocasts/flo-scss/site/docs/getting-started/download.md

 ---
 layout: docs
-title: Download
+title: Download (WIP)
-description: Download Bootstrap to get the compiled CSS and JavaScript, source code, or include it with your favorite package managers like npm, RubyGems, and more.
+description: This page is WIP.
+Please refer to README.md for more information
 group: getting-started
 toc: true
 ---

+Download Bootstrap to get the compiled CSS and JavaScript, source code, or include it with your favorite package managers like npm, RubyGems, and more.

 ## Compiled CSS and JS